jbholm/IGS_dada2_pipeline/README.md

         use qiime
   3. then run script as below from within the project directory created in Step 1: part2_illumina_dada2.pl -i <comma-separated-input-run-names> -v <variable-region> -p <project-ID>

+# To use an earlier version of this pipeline:
+## Desktop
+Find the desired version on https://github.com/jbholm/IGS_dada2_pipeline/commits/master.
+Click the "**<>**" button to browse the repository.
+Click the green "**Clone or download**" dropdown and click "**Download ZIP**" to download this version of the pipeline.
+## Terminal
+Navigate to a local clone of this repository (should be a directory named "IGS_dada2_pipeline" containing a subdirectory ./.Git/).
+Enter the following commands to remove all local un-commited changes and checkout a previous commit (change **1.0.0** to your desired version).
+`git add .`
+`git reset --hard`
+`git rev-list feature/version --grep='v1.0.0' | head -n 1 | xargs git checkout`
+If you do not have a local clone already, you will need to provide your GitHub credentials to clone the repository at a command prompt.
+Follow the desktop instructions to browse the desired version of the repository.
+Click the green "**Clone or download**" dropdown and copy the HTTPS URL.
+Then run:
+`git clone PASTE/HTTPS/URL/HERE`